JetBrains/teamcity-sdk-docs/topics/extending-highlighting-for-web-diff-view.md

 These constants will be mapped to the lexems in a source code and to the CSS classes, so at this moment you should decide which tokens are to be highlighted.
-We will highlight names, values of properties, comments and plain text, which is just '=' character.
+We will highlight names, values of properties, comments and plain text, which is just the '=' character.